 One of the things that make planning easy for me is to create a task my students enjoy, and [Read More…]

-Of course they haven’t forgotten, but it’s a good time for a refresher.
-Take some time to remind and re-establish routines and expectations.
-Review your class rules and even some of the academic goals you reached together.
-If [Read More…]
+Of course they haven’t forgotten…but it’s a good time for a refresher!
+Take some time to remind and re-establish routines and expectations with your students.
+Review your class rules and even some of the academic goals you reached [Read More…]

 It can be tricky to support your emergent writers who are tackling spelling.
 Early writers may have a delicate confidence when it comes to spelling, and they often don’t realize that guessing and making mistakes is an important part of learning.

 It’s our job as teachers to explain that they are not expected to know how to spell every word!
 Always take time to let your students know that you’re looking for the effort and the attempt.
 Our mantra is “Make [Read More…]

 As teachers and parents of beginning writers we want to encourage our students to see themselves as authors.
 This can be so challenging when working with emergent writers.
 Students can be overwhelmed by a blank page.
 The idea of “sounding out” all those hard words can prevent them from enjoying the creative process and instead fill them with anxiety!
 This is NOT how we want students to feel during writing time!

 Here are some examples of how I support [Read More…]

 Here’s an easy way to make math time more fun!

 Integrate math, art and writing to practice ANY math skill through the whole year!

 HOW DOES IT WORK?

 Choose a math skill to practice. (ie: Addition Doubles)